The information that follows is important information for any customer or potential customer of Foresters Financial Services, Inc.

 The following notices are intended to provide customers of Foresters Financial Services, Inc. with additional information about the practices and policies of Foresters Financial Services, Inc. and its affiliates.
 These notices are subject to change.
-You may obtain the most current version of any of these notices below or by calling or writing to us at the number or address listed below in "How to Contact Us."
+You may obtain a current version of any of these notices by visiting us at www.foresters.com and clicking on “Legal Notices” at the bottom of the page or by calling or writing to us at the number or address listed below in “How to Contact Us.”

 We focus the training that we provide to our Representatives and Sales Managers on our own family of mutual funds and variable insurance products.
 The training of our Representatives and Managers centers primarily on developing suitable investment portfolios for our customers based on the proprietary products that we offer.
 We believe that our own family of funds and variable insurance products is sufficiently diverse to meet the needs of most of our customers.
 We also know more about our own products and have better supervisory control over them.
 Although we allow our Representatives to sell a variety of non-proprietary funds, we do so solely as an accommodation to customers who wish to invest outside of our fund family.
 In most of our offices, non-proprietary funds represent a small percentage of fund business.
 Indeed, many of our Representatives do very little business in non-proprietary funds.